GustavAT/WGWolke/README.md

 5. ~~Go to SQL tab, copy all insert-commands from **pma_relation.sql** into textarea and hit OK~~

 *The database* **wg_wolke** *is now ready for use*

+**Project Setup**

+1. Download WGWolke from GitHub
+2. Extract zip into *htdocs* folder of your Apache server

+*Note* PHP 5.x and MySql must be installed